nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/single-variable.md

 # Single Variable Regression

+Since this is the very first tutorial in this book and no knowledge is assumed about machine learning or TensorFlow, this tutorial is a bit on the long side.
+This tutorial will give you an overview of how to do machine learning work in general, a mathematical understanding of single variable linear regression, and how to implement it in TensorFlow.
+If you already feel comfortable with the mathematical concept of linear regression, feel free to skip to the TensorFlow [implementation](#implementation).

 ## Motivation

 Single variable linear regression is one of the fundamental tools for any interpretation of data.
 Using linear regression, we can predict continuous variable outcomes given some data, if the data has a roughly linear shape, i.e. it generally has the shape a line.
 For example, consider the plot below of 2015 US homicide deaths per age[^fn1], and the line of best fit next to it.